-1. Management.
 Managing your incontinence is much different than treating your incontinence, but it is the logical first step.
 After all, you need to find some way to stay dry until you can properly address the issue.
 For most people, management will consist of a few things – finding a good absorbent product that works, and watching your food and drink intake to see if there are certain triggers that may make your incontinence worse.
-And while both of these can do wonders in helping you control the symptoms of incontinence, they’re not really addressing the true problem.
+Management is a first step, but definitely not the last - while both of these can do wonders in helping you control the symptoms of incontinence, they’re not really addressing the true problem.

 The most important thing to remember when exploring incontinence treatment is that you have options.
 Talk to your doctor about your wishes and work together to find a treatment that works for you.